morgdenn/npm-cflint/README.md

 # npm-cflint
-To install cflint with npm
+To install  CFLint with NPM